jeldrint/Blog-API-Server/README.md

     - edit and delete post done
         - deleting has been easy, and the first parts of update
         - but I spent so much time debugging the update schema parts, since I modified the fields of the update schema, and I did some trial and error

+* May 15
+    - cleaning up the code, cleaning up the update button (60% done, functional)
+        - update is now clean, i put express validator to not accept messages beyond 7000 words